Massless spinning fields on the Light-Front: quartic vertices and amplitudes: Quartic vertices for lower-derivative theories

 As expected, we recover the no-go theorems for local minimal vertices of higher-spin fields, alongside the well-known positive results for lower-spin quartic vertices, such as those in Yang–Mills theory and gravity.
 We consider all possible lower-derivative quartic vertices, then three cases: $(1,1)$, $(2,1)$, and $(2,2)$ quartic vertices.

 To cover all possible cases, we organise the analysis as follows.
 As shown in \eqref{sym_terms}, the commutator, due to its symmetries, can be organised in terms of the following relevant exchanges:

-We have slightly reorganised these terms so that the first four naturally correspond to the exchanges relevant to the colour case, while the remaining two are additional.
-This arrangement also facilitates the reading of the tables presented below, as it makes it straightforward to recognise patterns that can be traced back to the colour case.
+We have slightly reorganised these terms so that the first four naturally correspond to the exchanges relevant to the color case, while the remaining two are additional.
+This arrangement also facilitates the reading of the tables presented below, as it makes it straightforward to recognise patterns that can be traced back to the color case.

 \paragraph{Quartic vertices.} Before presenting the results, it is important to understand the logic behind them.
 Let us briefly recall what we are doing and what we are looking for.
 We proceed to solve the constraint\footnote{The other constraint is analogous; thus, we restrict attention to this one.} \eqref{quartic}.
 Quartic vertices are uniquely specified by the pair $(n,m)$ and the helicities of the external fields $(\lambda_1,\lambda_2,\lambda_3,\lambda_4)$, where $\lambda_4=n-m-\lambda_{123}$.
 Let us write down \eqref{quartic} explicitly, as